copydet/NoteFun/README.md

 # NoteFun
 Implementation of Rest API IGDB to Android app
-# Notice
+# USAGE !
-This project is still under development, I haven't even cleaned up unnecessary files yet.
+Change Client ID and Client Secret on local.properties
+# This project just for my portofolio